dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Document SQL](images/10085-DocumentSQL.png)

 1. Now that we have the database created, we need to create the database objects inside it.
 To do that, we'll use Visual Studio Code, and the "vscode-mssql" extension.
-Open Visual Studio Code (if you don't have it installed you can download it for free from <a target="_blank" href="http://code.visualstudio.com">code.visualstudio.com</a>) .
-When Visual Studio Code is open, from the menu bar select "**File**" | "**Open Folder...**" menu item, and select the "**HOLs**" folder wherevery you extract the lab files to.
+Ensure "**Visual Studio Code**" is open to the "**HOLs/**" as instructed previously.

     ![HOLs Folder Open in VS Code](images/10090-HOLsFolderInCode.png)

 1. Then click the icon to open the "**Extensions**" panel, and in the search box at the top type **vscode-mssql**, and in the search results, click the "**Install**" button for the "**vscode-mssql** extension

+    > **Note**: Extensions provide a powerful way to expand the capabilities of Visual Studio Code.
+There is a rich ecosystem of extensions developed by Microsoft as well as a worldwide community of developers that you can use in "**Visual Studio Code**".
+The "**vscode-mssql**" extension we are installing here allows you to connect to your "**Azure SQL Database**" from with "**Visual Studio Code**" and execute SQL statements.

     ![Install the vscode-mssql Extension](images/10100-InstallVsCodeMssql.png)